How Victoria 3 Qualifications Work?

 Pop Profession focuses more on the building Pops are employed at and what production method is activated there.

-This has a major impact on your employment rate, hence why players must expand various sectors to increase opportunities for Pop hiring to overcome any decline in the economy.
+This has a major impact on your employment rate, which is why players must expand various sectors to increase opportunities for Pop hiring and overcome any decline in the economy.

-While some may argue this approach can make things hard, it is great in terms of having more control over in which region should the job opportunities must be created and what production methods can motivate a demographic shift to get a more localized effect.
+While some may argue this approach can make things hard, it is great in terms of having more control over which region the job opportunities must be created in and what production methods can motivate a demographic shift to get a more localized effect.

 Moreover, the Pop profession approach also helps players to use Pops of a certain profession in a different industry to create a different effect.

-As a result, you use them with more versatility and make them an active part of specific production methods.
+As a result, you can use them more versatilely and make them an active part of specific production methods.

 Types of Pop professions